-The Club was started in 1973 by local yachtsmen attending navigation classes who wanted to maintain their friendship and enthusiasm for yachting.
+The Club was formed in 1973 by local yachtsmen attending navigation classes who wanted to continue their friendship and enthusiasm for sailing.

 Originally an offer was made by Guildford Rowing Club to use their premises, and then in 2013 the Club moved to larger premises at Papercourt Sailing Club near Ripley, Surrey.
 The clubhouse is beautifully situated on a lawns-down-to-lakeside setting, with ample car parking, a large social area, and with a bar run by volunteer Members.

 We have around 120 members including partners, with about 50 owned yachts, predominantly berthed in marinas or on moorings in harbours along the Solent, or South coast.
 We have motor boat members too.

 Some members prefer only to crew, or to enjoy the Winter Programme, or simply meet other friends and enthusiasts at the clubhouse.
 Coming along to the clubhouse on a Tuesday evening is a great way to make new friends and meet other skippers and crew.

 We like to encourage those non-owner members who have completed, or plan to complete a Practical or Theory RYA qualification.
 There is an informal Skippers and 'Stowaways' Whatsapp community where the two groups can arrange sailing time together.
 See Crewing page for more details.

 The Rear Commodore organises a Summer Programme comprising of Club Rallies from April through to October, mostly around the Solent.
 Organising means that marinas or harbours and restaurants are booked in advance, typically for 10 berths.
 Members register on the website for each Rally they wish to attend, and then a volunteer Rally Officer co-ordinates the finer detail including the meal arrangements.
 There is often a Pontoon party, occasionally tea and cake(!), and sometimes a walk in the nearby countryside.